forcedotcom/source-deploy-retrieve/HANDBOOK.md

 ### The `decomposedSourceAdapter`:

 Handles decomposed types.
 A flavor of mixed content where a component can have additional `-meta.xml` files that represent child components of the main component.
-It's helpful to remember that in metadata format, `CustomObjects` for example, are stored in a singular file, the adapters will rewrite that file into a directory that is easier to use in source-tracking, work with as a team, and easier to understand as a human.
+It's helpful to remember that in metadata format, `CustomObjects`, for example, are stored in a singular file, the adapters will rewrite that file into a directory that is easier to use in source-tracking, work with as a team, and easier to understand as a human.

 **Example Types**: